tmanole/HH4bsim/README.md

 source preprocess_dataset.sh
 ```

 The main script for fitting and plotting background models is `background_analysis.py`.
-In order to reproduce the plots and validation results in Section X of [1], run the following commands.
+In order to reproduce the plots and validation results in Section 6 of [1], run the following commands.

 ```
 cd python
 python background_analysis.py -m method_name -p True -rh True -v True
 ```
 Here, `-m` refers to the method name, which can be one of `HH-FvT`, `HH-Comb-FvT`, `HH-OT`, or `benchmark` which simply refers to a rescaling of the 3b dataset.
 The `-p` switch indicates that histograms of the fit should produced.
 These plots require `.hist` ROOT files which are reproduced whenever the `-rh` switch is specified.
-The `-v` switch indicates that a classifier should be trained between the fit and true 4b data as a proxy for their discrepancy.
+The `-v` switch calls the FvT classifier to be trained between the fit and true 4b data as a proxy for their discrepancy.
+This leads to Figure X of paper [1].
 To produce plots which summarize the three methods, run
 ```
 python background_analysis.py -sp True
 ```